insight-creative/milksource.com/content/_index.md

   enabled: true
   heading: About Milk Source
   body: >-
-    Milk Source’s goal every day is to be an outstanding dairy producer through exceptional care of animals, sustainable practices, environmental accountability and constant attention to detail.
-We are proud of our honest and considerate work force, and have earned a reputation as a rewarding place to work.
+    <p>Milk Source’s goal every day is to be an outstanding dairy producer
+    through exceptional care of animals, sustainable practices, environmental accountability and constant attention to detail.
+We are proud of our honest and considerate work force, and have earned a reputation as a rewarding place to work.</p>
   button:
     enabled: true
     button_url: /about-us/